 Student employees of the University are paid on the University wage scale every two weeks along with regular University employees but are not entitled to fringe benefits.
-Students on conduct or scholastic probation are not eligible for employment with the University.
+Students on conduct or scholastic probation during any given semester are not eligible for employment with the University for that semester.